Welcome to my 2010 BLOG

 January 26, 2010

 The ground is frozen again.
 Our lovely little respite from the hardcore winter we had last weekend is definitely over.
 Personally, I am a bit frozen myself.
 I can either let my ice be chipped away, or go thaw myself into a liquid.
 Thawing sounds a lot less painful!
-I think that's what i need to do.
+I think that's what I need to do.
 Easier said than done...but I have accomplished much bigger things so I should be able to handle this one.
 Thaw!
 Get warm!

 Happy Birthday BUBBLE WRAP!